-UFC Vegas 51 Luque vs Muhammad will take place at the UFC Apex center on Saturday, April 16.
-The prelims will start at 5:30 PM ET – with the main card due to broadcast from 8:30 PM ET.
+UFC Vegas 65 (Lewis vs Spivac) will take place at the UFC Apex center on Saturday, November 19.
+The prelims will start at 13:00 ET with the main card due to broadcast from 16:00 ET.
 This superb MMA fight card promises to be a blinder and below we will explain how anybody can stream the fights online.

 In this guide, we will only recommend official sources.
 While popular sporting events are sometimes available via third-party streaming sites, we advise against using these.
 In addition to being laggy and having low-resolution video, these unauthorized streams are at risk of being taken down partway through due to copyright violations.
 This will cause you to miss the fights, which is unnecessary because it is easy to watch an official UFC stream using a VPN.